Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Numerical Studies

 In this section, we conduct a case study to provide further insights regarding the performance of different mechanisms.
 In our numerical studies, we use the freight transportation data \citep{census2017} and the national trucking rates from DAT Freight \& Analytics \citep{dat2022} to calibrate our model parameters.
 The 2017 federal government data include average delivery miles and volumes (tons) for each state-level O-D pair, and the 2022 national flatbed rates include regional levels rates.
 The details of data sources and parameter estimation are relegated to the appendix.

 In our numerical studies, we relax the travel time assumption in the model so that the travel times of different lanes are heterogeneous and not necessarily equal to one period.
 Our data set has information about the distance (average miles) for each lane (O-D pair).
 We assume each period is equal to one day.
-To obtain the number of transportation periods needed for each lane, we divide the average miles for each lane by 500 miles, which is about the maximum distance that a truckload driver can make under the federal regulation, and round up the value to the nearest integer.
+To obtain the number of transportation periods needed for each lane, we divide the average miles for each lane by 500 miles, which is about the maximum distance that a truckload driver can make under federal regulation, and round up the value to the nearest integer.
 Therefore, in our case study, the travel times of different lanes are heterogeneous and not necessarily equal to one period.
 Next, we calculate the daily demand rate $d_{ij}$ for each O-D pair $(i,j)$ as follows:

-where the container volume is set to 20 tons and the market share of a platform is set to $1.0\%$ (the market share of Uber Freight is approximately $1.0\%$ in 2021).
+where the container volume is set to 20 tons and the market share of a platform is set \rr{around} $1.0\%$ (the market share of Uber Freight is approximately $1.0\%$ in the Transportation \& Fleet Management sector\footnotemark).
 In our numerical studies, we exclude lanes with extremely small daily demand rates (i.e., smaller than 0.2).
-Our final data set includes the daily demand rate, the average miles, and the transportation period for 1728 lanes in 48 states within the United States.
+Our final data set includes the daily demand rate, the average miles, and the transportation period for \rr{1074} lanes in 48 states within the United States.

 We use simulation to generate independent sample paths, each with a total number of $T = 1000$ time periods.
 For each sample path, the first $T_0 = 200$ time periods are discarded and the performance of the system under a given mechanism (e.g., average cost) is evaluated against the remaining $T - T_0$ time periods.
-Furthermore, we set the number of carriers at the beginning of period 1 as $S_{ij1}=\ceil{\bar{\lambda}^*_{ij}\cdot \text{Market Share}}$ for each lane $(i,j)\in \mathcal{E}$, where \text{Market Share} is the percentage of loads transacted on a focal platform and $\bar{\lambda}_{ij}^*$ is the optimal solution to the fluid problem \textsf{FA}.
-This helps to reduce the number of iterations to reach the stationary distribution.
+Furthermore, we set the number of carriers at the beginning of period 1 as \rr{$S_{i1}=\ceil{\bar{\lambda}^*_{i}\cdot \text{Market Share}}$ for each node $i$}, where \text{Market Share} is the percentage of loads transacted on a focal platform and $\bar{\lambda}_{i}^*$ is the optimal solution to the fluid problem \textsf{FA}.
+This helps to reduce the number of iterations to reach the stationary distribution. \rr{In our numerical simulation, model parameters are estimated based on real freight data from Census Bureau and DAT Freight \& Analytics, which provide U.S. mode data that includes information on annual shipment volumes and average mile per shipment per each geographical origin-destination pair, and national flatbed rates.
+Details about our data source, parameter estimation process, and model calibration can be found in Appendix \ref{appendix: data}.}